 What is Base Lending Rate (BLR)?

-A bank may indicate that its BLR is 6.80% and its lending rate is 2.45%.
+An example of how the BLR was calculated is as follows: a bank may indicate that its BLR is 6.80% and its lending rate is 2.45%.
 Thus the interest or Effective Lending Rate (ELR) charged to the customer is 4.35%.

-What is Base Rate (BR) and how does it work?
+What is Base Rate (BR)?

-The Base Rate is set by the banks themselves without any intervention from BNM and is dependent on the respective banks’ benchmark (internal) cost of funds and liquidity.
+The BR is set by the banks themselves without any intervention from BNM and is dependent on the respective banks’ benchmark (internal) cost of funds and liquidity.
 Although the BR is highly dependent on the OPR where banks will benchmark their Base Rate against the Statutory Reserve Requirement (SRR), banks can revise the Base Rate anytime even if there are no changes to the OPR.

-Under the BR system, banks will have to disclose their BR and their respective interest rate margins (loan spread), both which makes up and determines the Effective Lending Rate (ELR) charged to the borrower.
+Under the BR system, banks will have to disclose their BR and their respective interest rate margins (loan spread), both of which makes up and determines the Effective Lending Rate (ELR) charged to the borrower.
 The loan spread rate or interest rate is affected by the following components:

 - Borrower credit risk